cwRichardKim/RKNotificationHub/README.md

 RKNotificationHub
 =================

-A way to quickly add a notification icon to a UIButton
+A way to quickly add a notification icon to a UIView

 ###DEMO